RedrootDEV/AKC-Anti-Keyboard-Chattering/README.md

 # AKC (Anti Keyboard Chattering)

 AKC is a lightweight tool designed to prevent keyboard chatter (repeated key presses) by implementing a key debounce mechanism.
 It monitors keyboard input and blocks repetitive keystrokes that occur too quickly after a previous key release, which can be caused by noisy or faulty keyboards.
-It also has the ability to pause the application if specific processes are detected running in the bAKCground.
+It also has the ability to pause the application if specific processes are detected running in the background.

 ## Features